Table of contents:

 # Wanted Information

 - MSNP8: Did FND exist?
-Rumors said it did shortly before it got killed in all protocols.
+Rumours said it did shortly before it got killed in all protocols.

 - MSNP8: Did LSG and LST change outside of SYN in this version?